DoSomething/gambit/documentation/endpoints/import-message.md

 Name | Type | Description
 --- | --- | ---
-`phone` | `string` | User's phone number `broadcast_id` | `string` | Broadcast Id associated to this imported message (Contentful broadcast id) `fields` | `Array` | Array of field objects.
-Each field object's value is used to interpolate placeholders in the copy of the message stored in contentful.
+`phone` | `string` | User's phone number
+`broadcastId` | `string` | Contentful Broadcast Id of this imported message `fields` | `Array` | Array of field objects.
+Each field object's value is used to interpolate placeholders in the copy of the message stored in Contentful.

 ## Examples